dayne/rpi_guide-matrix_clock_project/README.md

 # Guide: Raspberry Pi RGB Matrix Clock

-A guide to building a Raspberry Pi LED Matrix Clock to be used by STEAM student and teachers participating or follow curriculum developed by the NSF grant Teaching Through Technology (T3), a project developed to support Science Technology Engineering Arts (STEAM).
+A guide to building a Raspberry Pi LED Matrix Clock to be used by STEAM student and teachers participating or follow curriculum developed by the NSF grant [Teaching Through Technology (T3) t3alliance.org](https://t3alliance.org/), a project developed to support Science Technology Engineering Arts (STEAM).
 The goal of of T3 (insert formal project goal).
 The Raspberry Pi Matrix Clock Project `rpi_guide-matrix_clock_project` was developed to support the T3 STEAM objectives by introducing a flexible platform, Raspberry Pi and an LED Matrix, to teach a variety of hardware, software, and network technologies to K-12 students and teachers.

 The inspiration for this project was from the request by the [Hydaburg City School](http://www.hydaburg.k12.ak.us/) as part of the support of their 2017 STEAMFest.
 The school was in need of clocks through out their three campus buildings for students and teachers to reference and the T3 team used that need to put together this clock kit using a combination of custom hardware with off the shelf hardware and softwar.
 The clock project allows students and teachers to work through building the hardware, configuring software, and integrating into their network a Raspberry Pi based LED Matrix clock with future expanstion capabilities of a PA system, scrolling messages, or wherever their imagination takes them.